Goa (2010 film): Plot

-At this point, enters hotelier Daniel (Sampath Raj), who is Jack's lover and a transgender man.
+At this point, enters hotelier Daniel (Sampath Raj), who is Jack's lover.
 Danny is attracted by Sam's innocence and begins making affectionate advances toward him; Sam is oblivious.
 This invokes the jealousy of Jack, who hires ninja-themed henchmen to beat up Sam.
 In an awkwardly heroic scene, Sam nullifies their attack.

 Ram's life takes a twist after he comes across Suhasini Fernando (Sneha).
 They begin dating, and Ram learns that she is a wealthy entrepreneur who owns a luxury cruise ship named Casino Royale.
 The two eventually get married, and Ram gifts her the golden jewel from his village, which she locks in a secret room aboard her yacht.
 Soon, the trouble starts.
 Ram learns that Suhasini is slightly neurotic: a fact revealed to him by her former husband Shakthi (Prasanna).
 The marriage takes a bitter turn, and Ram turns to his friends for help.
 Together, they plan a covert mission and successfully retrieve the jewel.

 Vinay and Sam are successful in their romance.
-The three boys eventually return to their native village, along with Roshini, Jessica, Danny, and Jack.
+The three boys eventually return to Pannaipuram, along with Roshini, Jessica, Danny, and Jack.
 There, a surprise awaits Ram, in the form of Nayantara.
 The epilogue takes place in Goa, showing Suhasini falling in love with Madhan Kumar (Silambarasan Rajendar).
 As they hug, Madhan's nose begins to bleed, indicating that Suhasini has become a victim of Manmadhan.

 The film parodies various themes prevalent in Tamil cinema, as well as many popular Tamil songs.
 Director Venkat Prabhu makes several cameos throughout the film.